[For University Faculty and Staff] 2026 SD Joint Training Program

 Please check the “Recruitment Overview” and fill in the necessary information from the application form before applying.

-2024 Internship Program Report for International Students (PDF: 1MB You can check the attributes of participating international students)
+2025 Internship Program Implementation Report for International Students (PDF: 1MB You can check the attributes of participating international students)

 【Inquiry】